 Learning & Teaching ModesAs with all intensive executive style programs students are expected to contribute to all discussions and be positively interactive.
 There is a strong assumption that students will engage in seminar discussions in an informed way.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
 This means that you are expected to commit approximately 9 hours for a three-unit course of private study outside of your regular classes.

-This part fo the course focuses on understanding Core Asset Classes (Equities and Bonds) charachteristics and perforamnce behaviour and an Introduction to Alternative Investments (Private Equity/Venture Capital, Real Estate, Infrastructure, Hedge Funds and Commodities) .
+This day focuses on Core Asset Classes (Equities and Bonds) and Alternative Investments (Private Equity/Venture Capital, Real Estate, Infrastructure, Hedge Funds and Commodities) .

-This part of the course focuses on the theoretical foundation of Modern Portfolio Theory.
+This day focuses on the theoretical foundation of Modern Portfolio Theory.
 Students will learn to create Mean Variance efficient portfolio for an Investor using core asset classes and alternative investments.